dosbox-staging/dosbox-staging.github.io/content/about/index.md

 tools and practices.

-This project is **separate** from "vanilla" [DOSBox](https://www.dosbox.com/) project developed by DOSBox Team.
+This project is **separate** from "vanilla" [DOSBox](https://www.dosbox.com/) project developed by the DOSBox Team.

 ## Goals